ESOP Buyouts: A Strategic Path for Business Owners

 What happens to an ESOP when a company is sold?

-When a company with an ESOP is sold, the ESOP typically receives proceeds from the sale, which are then distributed to employees based on their share allocations.
+If the company is sold, the ESOP typically receives proceeds from the sale, which are then distributed to employees based on their ownership stakes.

 Contact Us